harithzainudin/serverless-boilerplate-template/commonjs/README.md

 You can install extra plugins if you wish additional plugins for your serverless project.
 These are the list of plugins that I think the most useful for a serverless project.

 1. [serverless-deployment-bucket](https://www.serverless.com/plugins/serverless-deployment-bucket) - This plugin will create your custom deployment bucket if it doesn't exist, and optionally configure the deployment bucket to apply server-side encryption.
-If you have already craeted your own deployment bucket beforehand, then probably you do not need this plugin.
+If you have already created your own deployment bucket beforehand, then probably you do not need this plugin.
     - To use this plugin, inside your `serverless.yml`, under `provider` tag, add in as below
     ```
     provider: